Saurabh262000/Autoencoders/README.md

 # Autoencoders
-## Implemented Convulational Autoencoder on Cifar10 Dataset
+## Implemented Convolutional Autoencoder on Cifar10 Dataset
 ## Tried to show different models and their performances